Maternal mortality in fiction

-Maternal death in fiction is a common theme encountered in literature, movies, and other media.
+Maternal death in fiction is a common theme encountered in literature, film, and other media.

 The death of a mother during pregnancy, childbirth or immediately afterwards is a tragic event.
 The chances of a child surviving such an extreme birth are compromised.
 In literature, the death of a new mother is a powerful device: it removes one character and places the surviving child into an often hostile environment which has to be overcome.